jacklu2016/ADM-VRP/README.md

 # Comparison of Attention Mechanisms in Machine Learning Models for Vehicle Routing Problems

-### This repository contains implementation of <a href="https://arxiv.org/abs/2002.03282">"A Deep Reinforcement Learning Algorithm Using Dynamic Attention Model for Vehicle Routing Problems"</a> article (TensorFlow2).
+### This repository contains implementation of Comparison of Attention Mechanisms in Machine Learning Models for Vehicle Routing Problems (TensorFlow2).

 ### <a href="https://github.com/mvkrishna2001/">Vamsi Krishna Munjuluri</a>, <a href="https://github.com/alexeypustynnikov">Sanath Kumar Parimi</a>